 Note - Affiliate links may be used in this post, including Amazon affiliate links.
 I may receive a small commission at no extra cost to you if you use my affiliate link.
 But don't worry, all the opinions expressed are my own!

 Be more productive!
 Make time for self-care!
 If you’ve spent any time on social media or reading magazines lately, you’ve probably had both of those phrases drilled into your head.
 But…how can you find the time to do both?
-We’re going to answer that question, as well as setting up some realistic expectations for how balancing productivity & self-care really looks.
+We’re going to answer that question, as well as set up some realistic expectations for how balancing productivity & self-care really looks.

 You’ve probably felt it before.
 That neverending push-pull of knowing you need to get things done and also knowing that you need to take care of yourself.
 It’s hard to balance…how do you decide when you’ve been productive enough, even if there is still more to do?
 How do you decide if you’re taking care of yourself or just avoiding things that need to happen?
 Which is more important, being productive or taking care of yourself?
 How do you make those decisions?

 This is something that I’ve personally struggled with, oh, my entire life or so.
-Being productive has usually won, in the past.
+Being productive has usually won in the past.
 Getting stuff done comes first, and taking care of myself is an after-thought…if there is time.
 But that mindset is something I’ve been actively working on and I’d like to share some tips I’ve learned along the way.

 How to balance productivity & self-care